sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 * Month nth, 2019

-**Major release, but no new extension:**
+**A major release without a new extension:**

 * We had [one extension](https://github.com/sybrew/The-SEO-Framework-Extension-Manager/tree/master/extensions/free/cord/trunk) planned, but [Site Kit by Google](https://sitekit.withgoogle.com/) is already implementing most of the ideas we had.
 We're keeping an eye on Google's progression, and we may set up connections via their plugin instead.

 **Plugin improvements:**

 * **Added:** constant `TSF_EXTENSION_MANAGER_PREMIUM_EU_URI`.
-Next to a global endpoint, we have an European endpoint now.
+Aside from to a global endpoint, we have a European endpoint now.
 	* If you've set `WP_HTTP_BLOCK_EXTERNAL`, you'll be urged to add both endpoints to `WP_ACCESSIBLE_HOSTS`.
 * **Added:** You can now see to which API endpoint you're connected.
 * **Added:** You can now see the last four symbols of your API key, this will ease managing mixed connections from our site.
-* **Added:** When notices are awaiting, you'll now see the count thereof next to the Extensions' admin sub-menu.
+* **Added:** When notices are waiting, you'll now see the count thereof next to the Extensions' admin sub-menu.
 	* N.B.
-This check will add an extra database request in the admin dashboard.
+This check will add a database request in the admin dashboard.
 We're OK with this for now, but we may make the errors autoload in a future update, where we'll combine all error notices a single option, instead of having each extension its own.
 * **Added:** You can now use keyboard navigation to access informational tooltips.
 Note that The SEO Framework v4.0 or later is required to utilize this.
 * **Updated:** Script API support for The SEO Framework v4.0.
 * **Updated:** The Spanish translation file.
 Thanks [Manuel](https://mbrsolution.com/)!